Lowering your monthly natural gas expenses requires a mix of simple daily habit changes and smart, eco-conscious home upgrades

 How Your Gas Bill Is Calculated

 To effectively lower your expenses, it helps to know exactly where your money goes each month.
 Your bill is generally split into two main categories: your actual energy usage (measured in therms or cubic feet) and the fixed charges from your utility company.
-While you cannot control standard delivery fees or customer charges, you can directly influence your supply costs by reducing how much gas you consume.
+While you cannot control standard delivery fees or base customer charges used to maintain public pipelines, you can directly influence your variable supply costs by reducing how much gas you consume.
 If your usage remains steady but your bill still spikes, you may be experiencing a seasonal rate increase or a longer-than-usual billing cycle.
+Learn more about Understanding Your Gas Bill.

 Quick Fixes to Save on Your Gas Bill Today